White-Mask-230/A-free-owl/maths/How_was_find_all_formulas.md

 # 1. Introduction
 ## 1.1.
 Goal of the book
-This book have the goal to collect how was find all the formulas of maths.
+The goal of this book is to compile how all the mathematical formulas have been discovered.

 ## 1.2.
 Problems solve
-* Avoid the mathematics become a dogma, for that is proof all the formulas instead of just thinking that they are correct
+* To avoid the mathematics becoming a dogma, for that this book proves and display how all the formulas where discovered, instead of just thinking that they are correct.

-* There is a lot of information relate to the mathematics in website, journals and books.
-This make difficult to the people that want to learn all the actual maths, to make it more easy is was make this book which will contain all the original information that have this sources.
+* There is a lot of information relate to the mathematics scattered in differ- ent websites, journals and books.
+This make difficult to the people that want to learn by themselves all the mathematical formulas.
+To make it more easy, we are preparing this book which will contain all the original information that have this sources.

-* Verification of information different of the classical peer review
+* Verification of information different of the classical peer review.

 ## 1.3.
 Book nomenclature